palantir/palantir-cloudpak/README.md

 - APOLLO_SETUP
 - APPLICATIONS_SETUP

-Once the installation is complete per Step (4), you should be able to access Palantir for IBM Cloud Pak by visiting the URL for the frontend.
-This url will depend on the domain that is being used for your Cloud Pak for Data installation.
-Check with your cluster administrator for this info if you don’t already have it.
+Once the installation is complete per Step (4) above, you can open Palantir for IBM Cloud Pak for Data by clicking _Get Started_ or another link in the Palantir card on the Cloud Pak for Data home page.
+Alternatively, you can visit the URL for the frontend directly.
+This URL will depend on the domain that is being used for your Cloud Pak for Data installation.
+Check with your cluster administrator for this information if you don't already have it.

 ```
 https://palantir-cloudpak.<cloudpak-for-data-hostname>/multipass/login/all
 ```

+Once in Palantir for IBM Cloud Pak for Data, integrated documentation can be accessed via the _Help & Support_ link at the bottom of the left sidebar.

 ### Operator scoping and use of namespaces